kerneltask/MDsim/README.md

 * Slope of mean-squared displacement over time
 * Simulation time

-## Modifying
+## Disclaimers

+System parameters may be altered in main()

-The program expects non-dimensional quantities, except for temperature, which can be entered in Kelvin.
+The program expects quantities in reduced Lennard-Jones units, except for temperature, which can be entered in Kelvin.

 It has not been fully tested in dimensions other than 3D.